coderbyheart/fw-nrfconnect-nrf-docker/README.md

 Build the image (this is only needed once):

     cd fw-nrfconnect-nrf-docker
-    docker build -t fw-nrfconnect-nrf-docker --build-arg nrf_ver=v1.8.1 .
+    docker build -t fw-nrfconnect-nrf-docker --build-arg sdk_nrf_revision=v1.8.1 .

 > _:green_apple: Note:_ To build for a Mac with the M1 architecture, you need to specify the `arm64` architecture when building: `--build-arg arch=arm64`.

-> _Note:_ The `nrf_ver` build argument can be used to specify what version of sdk-nrf that will be used when looking up pip dependencies for nrf and it´s west dependency repositories.
+> _Note:_ The `sdk_nrf_revision` build argument can be used to specify what version of sdk-nrf that will be used when looking up pip dependencies for nrf and it´s west dependency repositories.
 The value can be a git _tag_, _branch_ or _sha_ from the [sdk-nrf repository](https://github.com/nrfconnect/sdk-nrf).

 ### Use pre-built image from Dockerhub